 Creating your own meme can feel intimidating, especially if you don’t feel confident in your computer skills.
 We’ve created an easy instruction guide to help you make the perfect meme to share with family and friends.

 Step 1: Do your research

-Know your memes — It’s good practice look at memes out there that have gone viral already, especially current ones.
-These can provide inspiration — maybe there’s a certain meme theme that’s popular at the moment, for instance — and allow you tell you if somebody’s already tried your idea.
+Know your memes — It’s good practice to look at memes out there that have gone viral already, especially current ones.
+These can provide inspiration — maybe there’s a certain meme theme that’s popular at the moment, for instance — or tell you if somebody’s already tried your idea.
 The best resource for catching up with the latest memes and trends is Know Your Meme — a website dedicated to keeping track of any and every meme you come across.

 The above image, for example, has been re-appropriated into meme-dom on multiple occasions.

 Keep a watchful eye on trends — Keeping current with news, pop culture, and other memes can be a big source of inspiration.
-Instagram, Twitter, Reddit, and Facebook are great for spotting trends, and entertainment topics are usually a win.
+Instagram, Twitter, Reddit, and Facebook are great for spotting trends.
+Entertainment topics are usually a win.
 Take note of what makes you laugh the most and what gets the most responses.

 A recent meme to make the rounds is one known as the Slaps Roof of Car meme.

 Choose a subject you can relate to — If you’re not a sports fan, you might have a hard time selling a sports-themed meme.
 Cute animals are always a great go-to when you are tapped out of ideas, but if you really want to push the envelope, choose a public figure you can easily imitate.
 If you’d like to use a personal experience as the center of your meme, choose one that’s easy to relate to.